paultopia/murdersky/index.md

 ## Walking: Don’t Break Your Neck or Get Hit by a Car

-Sidewalks will be covered with ice for months on end.
+Sidewalks may, depending on how good your city is at clearing them, be covered with ice for months on end.
 It’s very hard to walk on them, and you’ll need to walk very slowly.
 If you fall (and you will), try to land directly on your rear-end, rather than catching yourself with your hands (and possibly breaking wrists), back-flopping,